 astounded to find in the nation’s capital, just a few blocks from Capitol Hill, thousands of Negroes living worse than any I’d ever seen in the poorest sections of Roxbury; in dirt-floor shacks along unspeakably filthy lanes with names like Pig Alley and Goat Alley.

-having or showing excessive or compulsive concern with something
+having excessive or compulsive concern with something

 We were in that world of Negroes who are both servants and psychologists, aware that white people are so

 obsessed with their own importance that they will pay liberally, even dearly, for the impression of being catered to and entertained.

 conspicuous among the cars on the streets.